Zoxea: Career

 In February 1999, Zoxea releases his first album solo : À mon tour d’briller (It's my turn to shine).
 The album goes gold by the end of the same year and show the talent of Zoxea as a solo artist with great featuring such as Beat de Boul, Don Choa, Lord Kossity, Melopheelo and Kool Shen.

 In 2000, Zoxea takes part to the second episode of Beat de Boul: Dans la Ville (In the City), with Melopheelo and Dany Dan but also Movez’ Lang, Nysay and Sir Doum's.

 Les Sages Poètes de la Rue make it back to the studio in 2002 for their third album Après l’Orage (After the Storm).
-Après l’Orage proves that Zoxea, Melopheelo and Dany Dan still have the magic of their glorious beginning.

 In 2003, Zoxea and his brother Melopheelo form their own label: KDBZik, to preserve their independent spirit.
 In 2004, they release Zoxea's second album solo: Dans la Lumière (In the Light).
 The same year, Zoxea realises the hit Un Ange dans le Ciel (An Angel in the Sky) and appears on two tracks of Dernier Round (Last Round) the solo album of Kool Shen.

 The following year sees the release of the fourth album of Les Sages Poètes de la Rue: Trésors Enfouis (Hidden Treasures).
 The public still loyal to the band welcomes this album “concept”.

 In 2006, Zoxea appears in featuring with the R&B phenomenon M. Pokora on l’Enfer du Samedi Soir (Saturday Night Hell).
 The following year, Zoxea comes back with Beat de Boul and its third episode: Dans un Autre Monde (In Another World).